-SICL's key operational risks are:
+FCGL's key operational risks are:

-- Incorrect analysis of rate change leading to incorrect rate calculations being applied and not being identified; - Ineffective information security resulting in the inability to preserve the confidentiality, availability or integrity of information, both within SICL's systems and in those of suppliers and partners; - Material service providers fail to provide key services owing to being unable to operate, affecting SICL's ability to service customers and sell policies; - Financial crime risk, particularly application and claims fraud; - Poor performance of the reinsurance broker, which SICL is heavily dependent on to secure reinsurance complete coverage, the best price, and avoidance of unfavourable terms; - Material inaccuracy in the setting of reserves could result in the reserves calculated and stated in the financial statements being mis-represented; - Inappropriate pricing covers policies written at inappropriate premiums, resulting in insufficient funds to cover insurance costs (claims, expenses and capital cost); and - Poor quality data, including policy and claims data, could be used by the Pricing and Reserving actuaries when completing their analysis, resulting in inappropriate decision making and guidance management of the business.
+Ineffective information security resulting in the inability to preserve the confidentiality, availability or integrity of information, both within FCGL's systems and in those of suppliers and partners;

+Material service providers fail to provide key services owing to being unable to operate, affecting FCGL's ability to service customers and sell policies;

+Financial crime risk, particularly application and claims fraud;

+Poor performance of the reinsurance broker, which FGCL is heavily dependent on to secure reinsurance complete coverage, the best price, and avoidance of unfavourable terms;

-Operational risk within SICL is identified, assessed and monitored through the Risk Management Framework, which is overseen by the ARCGC; this includes reviewing controls for appropriateness and efficacy.
+Operational risk within FCGL is identified, assessed and monitored through the Risk Management Framework, which is overseen by the GAC; this includes reviewing controls for appropriateness and efficacy.
 The operational risk capital requirement is calculated using the standard formula.